The Ultimate Guide to Route Optimisation in 2022

 What is a delivery route?

 Delivery routes are used by fleets of vehicles to deliver or collect goods or services.
-To create delivery routes dispatchers typically:
+To create delivery routes planners typically:

-- assign orders to individual vehicles and trips,
+- assign orders to individual vehicles and routes

-- determine the sequence of stops within each trip, and
+- determine the sequence of stops within each route, and

 - define routes to be driven between the individual stops.

 In the process of creating delivery routes, customer wishes, regulations and constraints must be accounted for.
 The goal of the planning process is to create an efficient schedule that uses all available resources efficiently.

 What is route optimisation in logistics?